Arkham Horror The Card Game

 Current US price: $62–69

-You do NOT need both.
-One core set is a full game forever for 1–2 players.
+Important: You do not need both.
+One core set is a complete game forever for 1–2 players.

 Rules Explained Like a Normal Person (Not the Rulebook)